garymansted/Developer_Overview/README.md

 ### Building Apple-platform products that solve real-world problems.

-I'm a Senior Software Engineer specialising in Apple's ecosystem with over 10 years of experience designing, architecting and shipping native iOS applications.
+I'm a Senior Software Engineer specialising in Apple's ecosystem with over 10 years of experience building products across startups, enterprise organisations and founder-led ventures.

-Throughout my career I've worked across startups, enterprise organisations and founder-led ventures, taking products from concept through architecture, development, App Store release and continuous improvement.
+Throughout my career I've enjoyed taking products from concept through architecture, engineering, App Store release and continuous product evolution.

 I enjoy solving product problems just as much as technical ones and thrive in fast-paced environments where ownership, curiosity and rapid iteration are valued.